MichaelMiller-/out/README.md

 - [std::filesystem::path](https://en.cppreference.com/w/cpp/filesystem/path)
 - [Sequence containers](https://en.cppreference.com/w/cpp/container)

-If a special format for custom types is desired.
-The [value_formatter](include/out/value_formatter.h) class can be specialised for this.
+If a special format for a custom type is desired.
+The [value_formatter](include/out/value_formatter.h) class should be specialised.

 For example, your data structure has a [boost::uuid](https://www.boost.org/doc/libs/1_81_0/libs/uuid/doc/uuid.html) as a member and you want to display this as a string in the JSON object.
 Then the template specialisation could look like this: